Rwanda's Must-Try Traditional Dance Experiences

 The Harvest/ Umuganura

-These are just a handful of the numerous dances that have been and continue to be performed in Rwanda.
-The traditional musical instruments that accompany these performances include the Inanga (resembling a guitar), Ingoma (a drum), Umuduli (a single-stringed bow-like instrument), and Amakondera (a horn).
-With these instruments, you are certain to be enchanted by the enchanting musical traditions in Rwanda.
+These are just a few of the many dances done in Rwanda.
+The old musical tools used for these shows include the Inanga (like a guitar), Ingoma (a drum), Umuduli (a one-string bow-like tool), and Amakondera (a horn).
+With these sounds, you will surely be charmed by the rich music of Rwanda.

 Traditional Music In Rwanda